lains/link_grammar_prolog/README.md

 export SWIINC=/usr/lib/swi-prolog/include
 ```

-Under Windows, setting the variable `SWIHOME` might be enough for the Makefile to automatically guess the value for `SWILIBPL` and `SWIINC`.
+Under Windows, setting the variable `SWIHOME` might be enough for the Makefile to automatically guess the value for `STATIC_SWILIBPL` and `SWIINC`.

 ### Fetching the source code